PimCoumans/PanelPresenter/README.md

 Add this package to your project by searching `https://github.com/PimCoumans/PanelPresenter`.

-To make use of the behavior that `PanelPresenter` provides, make sure your view controller conforms to `PanelPresentable` and set the presenter‘s `viewController` property to `self` in your initializer.
+To make use of the behavior that `PanelPresenter` provides, make sure your view controller conforms to `PanelPresentable` and set the presenter’s `viewController` property to `self` in your initializer.
 Doing this at a later stage will result in weird stuff.

 ```swift
 class SimpleViewController: UIViewController, PanelPresentable {